Overview

 April 27, 2024 @ 2:00 PM & 7:00 PM

-The 2023 Ocean State Star Awards!
+Previous Ocean State Star Awards

-View the 2023 OSSA Winners here!
+View the 2023 OSSA Winners

 Callista DeFeo and Thomas Jaques were selected as nominees for the National High School Musical Theatre Awards® (The Jimmy Awards®) competition held in New York City at the end of June!
 Callista and Thomas were honored along with other extraordinary High School performers at the Ocean State Star Awards held on the PPAC stage on June 4, 2023.

-Check out this season's reviews by Nicole Labresh!
+Check out OSSA Reviews by Nicole Labresh!

 Review of Seekonk High School's production of Mamma Mia